How to Write a College Resume

 - Describe major leadership roles and initiatives you have undertaken.

-- Include unusual but impressive activities, experiences, and special skills that don't fit neatly into the activity sections of college applications.
+- Include unusual but impressive activities, experiences, and special skills that don't fit neatly into the activity sections of the Common App or other college applications.

 - Mention special circumstances, such as a part-time job, that kept you from participating in outside activities as much as you wanted to.